1. Overview

 </dependency>

-The latest could be found here.
+The latest version can be found here.

 Next, we need to configure MustacheViewResolver instead of Spring’s InternalResourceViewResolver: